 By contacting the Senior Services Center, senior citizens and their families can obtain information and access to helpful agencies and resources in a timely manner.
 Follow-up service is provided to ensure that the client’s needs have been met.

 Personal assistance is provided by professional staff who assess the needs of individual clients and accordingly plan and arrange needed services.
 A case manager monitors the provision of services and assists older persons in maintaining their maximum independence.
+Contact the Social Service Manager at 770-278-7230.

 Other services provided at the Center include: